homearanya/active-escapes/src/pages/tours/psj-coffee-bay-backpacker-hike.md

       - 'Day 5: 10km'
   - heading: Trail Grading
     description:
-      - <strong>4/ 5 - Fitness</strong>.
-This is the most 'undulating' stretch of Wild Coast with a number of steep ascents and descents and long beach sections
+      - <strong>4 / 5 - Fitness</strong>.
+This is the most 'undulating' stretch of Wild Coast with a number of steep ascents and descents and long beach stretches.
-      - <strong>3/ 5 - Technicality</strong>.
+      - <strong>3 / 5 - Technicality</strong>.
 Hiking paths sometimes contour along steep-sided hill slopes where persons who suffer from vertigo may feel exposed.
   - heading: Trail Terrain
     description:
       - Coastal Trail – on one of SA's most dramatic and beautiful coastlines.
 Sandy and rocky beaches, lagoons, jutting cliffs, rock formations in the sea, mangrove swamps, rock pools and interesting intertidal life, good birdlife and fishing.